-With many continuing to work from home in the pandemic, homeowners are increasingly looking to touch up the spaces they’re utilizing all day, every day.
-DIY home renovations can help transform your space on a budget, but they can easily become a pricey endeavor if you aren’t careful.
-With a bit of education and planning, however, there are countless ways to give your home a facelift without spending a fortune.
+With many people continuing to work from home during the coronavirus pandemic, homeowners are increasingly looking to touch up the spaces they’re utilizing all day every day.
+DIY home renovations can help transform your space on a budget, but they can easily become pricey endeavors if you aren’t careful.
+With a bit of education and planning, however, there are countless ways to give your home a face-lift without spending a fortune.

 1. Repaint the front door